 - AP7.1 Know and be able to describe wave motion as illustrated by vibration in ropes, springs and ripple tanks. - AP7.2 Know and understand the terms displacement, amplitude, wavelength, frequency, period, speed, path difference and phase difference. - AP7.3 Recall and be able to use the equation: frequency = $\frac{1}{\text{period}}$ - AP7.4 Recall and be able to use the equation: speed = frequency × wavelength - AP7.5 Understand and be able to compare transverse and longitudinal waves. - a.
-Understand and be able to interpret graphical representations of transverse and longitudinal waves. - AP7.6 Understand and be able to use the principle of superposition. - AP7.7 Understand and be able to describe the formation of stationary waves using a graphical method. - AP7.8 Be able to identify nodes and antinodes. - AP7.9 Understand and be able to use the concepts of reflection and refraction of waves. - AP7.10 Recall and be able to use the equations: refractive index, $n = \frac{v_1}{v_2} = \frac{\sin \theta_1}{\sin \theta_2}$ - AP7.11 Understand and be able to use the concepts of total internal reflection and critical angle (C). - a.
-Recall and be able to use the equation: $n = \frac{1}{\sin C}$
+Understand and be able to interpret graphical representations of transverse and longitudinal waves. - AP7.6 Understand and be able to use the principle of superposition. - AP7.7 Understand and be able to describe the formation of stationary waves using a graphical method. - AP7.8 Be able to identify nodes and antinodes. - a.
+Know and understand that the distance between adjacent nodes, or between adjacent antinodes, is equal to half a wavelength. - b.
+Know and understand whether a node or an antinode is formed at the end of a stationary wave in closed and open pipes and in stretched strings. - AP7.9 Understand and be able to use the concepts of reflection and refraction of waves. - AP7.10 Recall and be able to use the equations: refractive index, $n = \frac{v_1}{v_2} = \frac{\sin \theta_1}{\sin \theta_2}$ - AP7.11 Understand and be able to use the concepts of total internal reflection and critical angle (C).

+a.
+Recall and be able to use the equation: $n = \frac{1}{\sin C}$ charge